 - Results are too good to be true!

+- -Something must be wrong

 - ML results tend to be asymptotic

-- asymptotic lines approach a curve but never touch
+- Asymptotic lines approach a curve but never touch

 - Closer you get to F1=1.0, the harder it is to improve

 - What did we do wrong?